 Covering a scar with a tattoo

-Scars from accidents, burns, surgical procedures or other incidents can make you feel self conscious and embarrassed or maybe you just can’t stand the look of your scar.
-Do you want to tattoo a scar with a bright new design to make it look better or just to take the focus away from your scar?
-First, many scars can be covered with tattoos but there are a few elements that come into play that can affect the ability of the scar to take tattoo ink well.
-If your planning on having your scar covered, you need to know all the facts and make sure that the procedure is safe to do before you tattoo a scar.
+Scars from accidents, burns, surgical procedures or other incidents can make you feel self conscious.
+Or maybe you just can’t stand the look of your scar.
+Do you want to tattoo your scar with a bright new design to make it look better, or just to take the focus away from your scar?
+First, many scars can be covered with tattoos.
+But there are a few elements that come into play that can affect the ability of the scar to take the tattoo ink.
+If you’re planning on having your scar covered.
+You need to know all the facts.
+And make sure that the procedure is safe to do before you tattoo your scar.

 Tattoo A Scar